grafana/tracing-workshop-breakout/breakout-2-instrumenting-code.md

 12. In the Explore view, Select the Logs data source that you see (it’ll be named something like `grafanacloud-myorganisation-logs`).

 13. Use the log explorer to select all of the logs for the mythical-requester.
 First change from the query builder to the the LogQL parser.
 Do this by selecting `Code` from the right-hand side panel of the panel.
-You can do this either from `Log browser` dialogue and selecting the **requester** job, or by simply entering the following into the LogQL query line (‘Enter a Loki query’ edit field):
+You can do this either from `Label browser` dialogue and selecting the **requester** job, or by simply entering the following into the LogQL query line (‘Enter a Loki query’ edit field):
     ```
     {job="requester"}
     ```